Finger Tracking Best Practice

 To achieve good finger tracking it’s important that you follow the correct practice which enables the system to define your fingers with the most accuracy.
 Gaining this understanding will drastically improve the quality of your animations.

-When preparing for a shoot it’s receommended that the capture devices are set up in the appropriate orientation depending on how many iPhones are being used.
+When preparing for a shoot it’s recommended that the capture devices are set up optimally depending on the number of cameras.
+Click here for more information on capture volumes.

 The calibration quality is essential when it comes to good finger tracking.
 This stage in the workflow holds such importance because without a successful calibration the system is unable to create animation data.
 The calibration is mapping the camera positions to then be able to track anyone inside the capture volume.